 If you’re planning on targeting one social media outlet, learn as much as you can about it.

 For instance, most people know Facebook will not show Facebook posts unless a page has been active and has lots of engagement.

 Similarly, Facebook always wants you to pay to make your post available to others.
 This is valuable information for your women’s ministry marketing plan.
 I did create a page, but I am not planning on promoting posts…as of right now, that is.
 Please like the page: https://www.facebook.com/WomensMinistryResourcesandTips

 Next, if you use social media, you want to devise a schedule for posting content to that social media outlet.
 The key is frequency.

 You need to post often, and you need to post things that will garner responses and engagement.
 Include all of that in your women’s ministry marketing plan.

 Understand this: a women’s ministry outside the church is competing with women’s ministries that may be part of churches.
 You want to stand out; you want to be discovered.
 In this day of social media, you can.
 You have to research how to do it.

 Take the time to learn about whatever social media outlet you like and select.
 What are the best practices?
 What can you do to make sure you are found by women in your niche?

 Hubpost has a good article on writing your marketing plan.
 I like it because it is basic and perfect for a beginner: https://blog.hubspot.com/marketing/marketing-plan-examples

 I downloaded a sample marketing plan template from the Small Business Development Center.
 I really like it.
-It’s a great template you can type your information in.
+It’s a great template you can use to type your information.
 Click to download it from my Google Drive.